haosenge/TESS/README.md

 TESS is a deep neural network model intended for social science related NLP tasks.
 The model is developed by Haosen Ge, In Young Park, Xuancheng Qian, and Grace Zeng.

+We demonstrate in two validation tests that TESS outperforms BERT and RoBERTa by 16.7\% on average, especially when the number of training samples is limited (<1,000 training instances).
+The results display the superiority of TESS on social science text processing tasks.

 The pretrained model weights can be found on Hugging Face: [TESS_768_v1](https://huggingface.co/hsge/TESS_768_v1).

 Working paper coming soon ...